 - The candidate should retain a signed copy of the dissertation proposal in his/her personal records.

 - When the candidate's Dissertation Committee agrees that the dissertation is ready for defense, the student will work with his/her Dissertation Chair and the major area Ph.D.
 Coordinator to schedule the defense.
 The defense is then announced two weeks in advance by memorandum to the CoB Graduate Faculty and doctoral students.
-The announcement will include: (1) the name of the candidate, (2) the candidate's major area, (3) the date, time and place of the defense, (4) the title of the dissertation, (5) names of the dissertation advisory committee members, and (6) a one or two page abstract of the dissertation.
+The memorandum will include: (1) the name of the candidate, (2) the candidate's major area, (3) the date, time and place of the defense, (4) the title of the dissertation, (5) names of the dissertation advisory committee members, and (6) a one or two page abstract of the dissertation.
 The defense will be conducted in accordance with policies and procedures established by the Graduate School of the University, the CoB and the candidate's major area.
 The candidate is advised to check with these offices to obtain official information concerning these policies and procedures.
 A form requesting the oral defense (FORM O) should be filed with the Graduate School via the Ph.D.
-Coordinator and the CoB Doctoral Program Director.
+Coordinator and the CoB Office of Graduate Programs and Research.

-- The Director of Ph.D.
-Program & Research must receive a copy of the dissertation at least two weeks prior to the defense.
+- The CoB Office of Graduate Programs and Research must receive a copy of the dissertation at least two weeks prior to the defense.

-- At the time of filing for final defense the Ph.D. student is required to submit a current electronic vita to be retained in the student's file (see FORM P).
+- At the time of filing for final defense the Ph.D. student is required to submit a current electronic vita to be retained in the student’s file (see Standardized Resume, FORM P).

-- After the candidate successfully defends the dissertation, the Dissertation Committee chairperson should complete and file the Report of the Final Comprehensive Examination (Sample Only attached, may not be copied for use - this form is generated by the Graduate School) for the Doctor's Degree with the Graduate School Office via the major area Ph.D.
-Coordinator and the Director of Ph.D.
-Program & Research.
+- After the candidate successfully defends the dissertation, the Dissertation Committee chairperson should complete and file the Report of the Final Comprehensive Examination (Sample Only attached, may not be copied for use - this form is generated by the Graduate School) for the Doctor’s Degree with the Graduate School Office via the major area Ph.D.
+Coordinator and the CoB Office of Graduate Programs and Research.
 The dissertation is not completed until it has been approved by the candidate's Dissertation Committee and accepted by the Graduate School of the University.